If you've blocked our ad, please consider unblocking it.

 - Boos are present, but their face textures have an earlier design and do not match the final version.
 Their early faces seem to resemble the face of a Boo from Super Mario RPG and all other Mario games after this game.

 - The castle courtyard is accessible, although the fountain is textured differently, with dark bricks instead of light-gray stone.
-The brick texture of the fountain becomes the walls of the courtyard in the final game.
+The brick texture of the fountain became the walls of the courtyard in the final game.
 There is no star statue in the fountain, either.

 Unknown Area 1